 The fuel gas supply is controlled by double block and vent valves (bleeding function), which are activated by the iGPR control system.
-The type of valves must be correctly selected to ensure that if they are deactived, the double block shut-off valves will close and the vent valves will open.
-The deactivation of the valves may occur, for example, due to a loss of power or a failure of control air.
+The type of valves must be correctly selected to ensure that if they are deactived, the double block shut-off valves are closed and the vent valves are opened.
+The deactivation of the valves can occur, for example, due to a loss of power or a failure of control air.
 The correctly selected valves ensure an immediate gas fuel supply cut off and depressurisation of the fuel gas pipes.

-2.2.4.2 General description of the Integrated Gas (Fuel) Pressure Regulation (iGPR)
+2.2.7.2 General description of the Integrated Gas (Fuel) Pressure Regulation (iGPR)